SynCode05/DBH/README.md

 ## Maintenance
 No new features are going to be implemented outside pull requests from peoples.
 All issues opened that require fixes will be fixed.

-For help & support join [MrAugu's Discord Server](https://discord.gg/rk7cVyk).
+For help & support join [Discord Server](https://discord.plus/discordhouse).

-To support this and many other projects, [become a patron](https://www.patreon.com/mraugu).
+To support this and many other projects, [become a patron](https://www.patreon.com/clearlyelevated).

 ## Requirments
 NodeJS - Optimal Version: `v12.3.1`